How to treat hepatitis B safely

 • Ensure close contacts get vaccinated

-Vaccination is highly effective in preventing infection.
+Vaccination is highly effective in preventing the virus infection.

 Living a Healthy Life with Hepatitis B